javedali99/instagram-posts-downloader/README.md

 ## Disclaimer

-This tool is intended for educational and personal use only.
-Users should adhere to Instagram's Terms of Service and respect the privacy and copyright of the content owners.
-Unauthorized use or distribution of downloaded content is strictly prohibited.

 - This script is designed for educational purposes and should be used responsibly.
 - Always respect the privacy and copyright of Instagram users.
 Do not download or redistribute content without permission.
 - Users should adhere to Instagram's Terms of Service and respect the privacy and copyright of the content owners.